0x20/hackerspace-blueprint/order/do-ocracy.md

 # Boundries

 Some things are to sensitive to be handled by do-ocracy alone, like throwing things away.
 The Pact defines what the boundraries are of the Do-ocracy.
+Any member can request that a decision is discussed in the group.